 Study course organisation and the volume of the course:

-Contact hours Compulsory
+Contact hou ırs Compulsory

-Study form Lecture hours (incl. seminars, discussion) Consultations, guest lectures, conferences, study tours, applied games, etc. Final Test (exam, test, defense) Total Independent work hours reading and/or audio and video material listening/watc hing Total course credit hours
+Study form Lecture hours (incl. seminars, discussion) Consultations, guest lectures, conferences, study tours, applied games, etc. Final Test (exam, test, defense) Total Independent work hours ana viaeo

 Full-time 48 12 4 64 64 32 160

 Part-time 24 18 6 64 48

 48 160

 Part-time studies with e-learning elements 12 16 4 64 64

 32 160

-Cour Course acquisition requirements and evaluation of results: Evaluation criteria No. Study course outcomes Evaluation method Minimal level (from 40% to 64%) Intermediate level (from 65% to 84%) High level (from 85% to 94%) With distinction n (from 95% to 100%) 1.
+Cour se acquisition requirements and e valuation of results: Evaluation criteria No. Study course outcomes Evaluation method Minimal level (from 40% to 64%) Intermediate level (from 65% to 84%) High level (from 85% to 94%) With distinction n (from 95% to 100%) 1.
 Knows and understands concepts in the field of information technology in English Theory knowledge test 40-64% test questions and tasks completed correctly 65-84% test questions and tasks completed correctly 85-94% test questions and tasks completed correctly Knows and understa nds concepts in the field of